Can heat pumps clean the air in your community?

 We know heat pumps are green and efficient, but should clean air be part of the decision?

 In London, buildings are responsible for a significant amount of outdoor air pollution.
 Heat pumps can reduce air pollution by eliminating the combustion emissions associated with traditional heating systems.
-By using electricity to transfer heat rather than burning fossil fuels, heat pumps avoid releasing harmful pollutants like nitrogen oxides, sulfur dioxide, and particulate matter into the atmosphere, both indoors and outdoors.
-This means that by switching to a heat pump, you are reducing your impact on local air quality, while also improving it inside your home.
+By using electricity to transfer heat rather than burning fossil fuels, heat pumps avoid releasing harmful pollutants like nitrogen oxides, sulfur dioxide, and particulate matter into the atmosphere.
+This means that by switching to a heat pump, you are reducing your impact on local air quality, which can in turn improve the air quality inside your home.

 Back to you